sstarcher/helm-release/README.md

 When COMMITS is equal to 0 we assume the intent is to do a release of the current commit and the version will be the tag itself `TAG+SHA`

+*NOTE* Tags should be annotated tags and not lightweight tags.
+Tags created in the Github UI will be lightweight tags by default.

 ### Master branch